louayshaat/Incident_response/Lab_Guide.md

 ### 1.2 Start Cloud9

 From the CLoudformation view, click on outputs and the URL for the cloud9 environment will be visible.
-Click on the link tom open your IDE.
+Click on the link to open your IDE.

 ### 1.3 Amazon CloudWatch Logs